|Home of Mega Millions and Powerball, the USA's biggest multi-state lottery games.|

 Each play is $2.00 (or $2.00 + service fee online).

 In most states that sell Powerball tickets you can choose to add the Power Play feature for an extra $1.00 per ticket.
 (The Power Play is not available in California.)
-The Power Play increases your non-jackpot prize winnings by a fixed amount, depending on which prize level you won.
-(Prior to January, 2012, there was a random Power Play multiplier number drawn, but since that date the Power Play has become a fixed increased prize amount.)
+The Power Play increases your non-jackpot prize winnings by 2, 3, 4, or 5 times, depending on the Power Play number drawn that evening.
+(Starting in January, 2012, the Power Play feature was changed to a fixed prize increase, but it was changed back to a random multiplier in January, 2014.)
 Mark the "YES" box under "Power Play" to select this feature for all playboards on the playslip.

 Drawings are held on Wednesdays and Saturdays at 10:59 p.m.
 Eastern Time (9:59 Central; 8:59 p.m.
 Mountain; 7:59 p.m.
 Pacific).